 Headache Cycles During Alcohol Recovery

 Another quirk with PAWS that keeps you on your toes, is how the symptoms can come back in recurrent cycles.
 Everything about recovering from alcohol abuse comes down to cycles – because that is how your body works, in cycles.
-Therefore, it is not uncommon to see headaches, anxiety and other symptoms come back in weekly or monthly cycles of intensity.
+Therefore, it is not uncommon to see alcohol withdrawal headaches, anxiety and other symptoms come back in weekly or monthly cycles of intensity.

-These cycles make many in recovery concerned, especially when they have just seen the headaches get better finally, only to return with a new cycle of symptoms.
+These cycles make many in recovery concerned, especially when they have just seen the alcohol withdrawal headaches get better finally, only to return with a new cycle of symptoms.
 The worst thing you can do is worry and increase your anxiety by thinking that there is something severely wrong with you.
 Cycles of headaches and symptoms is normal for anywhere up to a year or more – depending on how long you were previously abusing alcohol.

 Are Continued Alcohol Headaches a Sign of Another Underlying Medical Condition?